kakmond/CSVReaderTest/README.md

 1. How to add JUnit to an Eclipse or Netbeans project.
     * Eclipse and Netbeans include JUnit, so simply add the JUnit 4 library to your project configuration.
 2. How to configure a project to have 2 "source" directories: the main source code (in the `src` directory) and test source code (a `test` directory).
-    * First, add the test code to a folder named `test`.
-The test folder should have the same directory structure as your main `src` folder.
-(See below)
+    * First, add the test source code to a folder named `test`.
+See below for how to add CSVReader tests to your project, which will create the `test` folder.
     * In Eclipse, open the dialog for Project -> Properties and choose "Java Build Path".
 Select the "Source" tab.
 Click "Add Folder..." and add the test folder.
 Exit the dialog.
     * Now, Eclipse will compile and run files in both the `src` and `test` folders.